 Click here for a listing of facilities that are authorized to handle Class B recyclable materials which may include petroleum contaminated soil.

 A Handler ID number (“USEPA ID Number”) is now obtained through the myRCRAid service that is part of USEPA’s RCRAinfo.
-Additional information with a ‘how to’ guide can be found here; or a more detailed myRCRAid instruction manual is also available here.
+Additional information with a ‘how to’ guide can be found here; or a more detailed myRCRAid instruction manual.

-for information about regulated medical waste (RMW).
-(New webpage is under development, please check back.)
+Click here for information about regulated medical waste (RMW).

 Information for Applying as a Hazardous Waste Transporter